robmhoward/ExcelJsDocumentation/resources/chartDataLabels.md

 ## Relationships
-The ChartDataLabels resource has the following relationships defined:
+The ChartDataLabels has the following relationships defined:

 | Relationships    | Type    |Description|Notes |
 |:-----------------|:--------|:----------|:-----|